seishun/node-steam-trade/README.md

 ### themAssets
 An array of the other party's offered items.
 The order of items in the array corresponds to their order in the trade window, but empty spaces are not preserved.

+### themCurrency
+An array of the other party's offered currencies.

 ### tradePartnerSteamID
 Your trade partner's SteamID if a trade is ongoing or was interrupted (see ['error' event](#error)), otherwise a falsy value.